woodywff/brats_2019/README.md

 - pandas==0.24.2
 - tables==3.5.2

-## How to run it
+## How to Run It
-`original_tree.txt` shows the original orgnization of this whole project before you start training process.
+`original_tree.txt` shows the original organization of this whole project before you start training process.

 Pay attention to what we shield in `.gitignore`.